wolfmcnally/havekidsright/content/posts/raven.md

 Tortoise: Do potential lives exist?
 Can they be weighed?
 Counted in a census?
 Compared in their moral worth to those of us standing right here who *do* exist?
 Can they be judged by the gods?

 Raven: No, of course not.
 I am referring to the overall reduction of suffering in the world.
 Each potential life not created is a portion of suffering prevented.
-It is an abstract exercise: a simple calculus that shows that the prevention of life is the prevention of suffering!
+It is an abstraction: a simple calculus that shows that the prevention of life is the prevention of suffering!

 Tortoise: So not only can “potential lives” not suffer, it is actually nonsensical to talk about the moral weight of such concepts.
 It is like talking about the fourth corner of a triangle.

 Raven: But you agree that potential lives cannot suffer!

-Tortoise: They cannot suffer nor not suffer.
+Tortoise: They cannot suffer, nor not suffer.

-Raven: But you used the word “they!”
-To what are you referring then?
+Raven: But you just used the word “they!”
+To what then are you referring?
 It must be something meaningful for you to refer to it.

 Tortoise: I am not speaking of metaphysical entities, I am using metalanguage to reject your attempt to compare abstract concepts to metaphysical realities and potentialities.